MCPI-Revival/minecraft-pi-reborn/docs/modding/INTERMEDIATE.md

 * Any additional members are implementation details and *should not be relied upon*.

 ## `overwrite_calls`
 This function globally intercepts all calls to a function.
 This includes calls originating from other mods.

-This allows layered injections, where each new one can call the previous version.

 This supports both virtual and non-virtual functions.

+This allows layered injections, where each function can call the previous version.

+The naming convention for replacement functions is `<target function>_injection`.

 ### Example
 ```c++